Destinations Greece The Ionian Islands

 Gastouri · south Corfu

-Empress Sisi of Austria's 1890 cliff-top neoclassical pile 10 km south of Corfu Town — gardens of marble statues (the dying Achilles is the lead), the long view down to Kanoni and the Pontikonisi islet.
-90 minutes; pair with a Benitses bourdetto lunch at Klimataria afterwards.
+Empress Sisi of Austria's 1890 cliff-top neoclassical pile, 10 km south of Corfu Town: gardens of marble statues (the dying Achilles takes the lead), and the long view down to Kanoni and the Pontikonisi islet.
+90 minutes; pair it with a Benitses bourdetto lunch at Klimataria afterwards.

 €10 · 90 min